PavanKumarMeesala/VirtualLabsIssues/README.md

 Bug: Explanation is provided only for the first question.

 Experiment link: [Stack through Linked List](https://ds1-iiith.vlabs.ac.in/exp/stacks-queues/stacks/stack-linkedlist.html)
 Bug: We cannot perform pop operation more than one time.
+Although there are elements in the stack.

 **Case 1: Stack: []**
 push(5) -> Stack[5]
 push(5) -> Stack[5, 5]